arh-eu/anprcloud-cpp/README.md

 * [Thanks](#thanks)

 ## Quick test guide
+### Get your apiKey
+For using the service you need an apiKey.
+Please register at https://eu.anpr-cloud.com to get your free credits.
+It takes just 1 minute.
+After your first login, at the "How to use" subpage you will find your apiKey.
 ### Build the example
 Before you can compile our C++ code you should install the dependencies.